GeRDI-Project/GerdiKubed_Operations/README.md

 * Python > 2.6
 * Ansible >= 2.4.2.0 (on the control machine, only linux distros are supported!)
 * at least two network interface for k8s-nodes and master
 * All nodes must have valid DNS-Records (configured in production).
-IP-Addresses are no longer be supported.
+IP-Addresses are no longer supported.
+  If this condition is not fulfilled the k8s-mgmt.yml-playbook will fail.

 # Documentation